tvdboom/ATOM/README.md

 		- if 1, randomly split the set to a train and validation set and fit and score the BO's selected model on them
 		- if >1, perform a k-fold cross validation on the training set and score the BO as the output
 	+ bagging: int, optional (default=None)
-	Number of bootstrapped samples to use for bagging.
+	Number of bootstrapped samples used for bagging.
 If None, no bagging is performed.

 ATOM methods (utilities)